In the name of Allah, the Gracious, the Merciful

 Abu Marthad reported: The Messenger of Allah, peace and blessings be upon him, said:

 Do not sit upon the graves and do not pray towards them.

 Source: Ṣaḥīḥ Muslim 972, Grade: Sahih

 Anas ibn Malik reported: Umar ibn Al-Khattab, may Allah be pleased with him, saw me while I was praying near a grave and he raised his voice, saying, “The grave!”
 I thought he said something else, so I looked toward the sky.
-Umar came and he said:
+Umar came to me and he said:

 إِنَّمَا أَقُولُ الْقَبْرُ لا تُصَلِّ إِلَيْهِ

 Indeed, I said the grave.
 Do not pray towards it.